-Resist Urge to Bet on Heavy Underdogs in the First Round
+Resist the Urge to Bet Heavy Underdogs First Round

 Yes, choosing underdogs is an important part of successful March Madness betting.
 But the first round isn’t the best time to be looking at predicting huge upsets.

 You won't see a No. 16 seed beat a No. 1 seed in the first round.
 Ditto goes for a No. 15 seed against a No. 2 seed.
 The same logic can be applied to No. 3 seeds facing No. 14 seeds.
 And so on and so forth.

-While these upsets have happened in the past, you don't want to start the tournament off by heavily investing in the rare exceptions.
-If you have extensively watched a No. 15 seed throughout the regular season and know the No. 2 seed it's matched up with isn’t anything special, then you’re free to submit a wager.
-And if you’re betting a negligible amount you plan on losing—that you maybe specifically set away for these long-shot moneylines—this is fine, too.
+While these upsets have no doubt happened in the past, you don't want to start the tournament off by heavily investing in the rare exceptions.
+If you have extensively watched a No. 15 seed throughout the regular season and know the No. 2 seed it's matched up with could struggle with their great defensive play, then absolutely, feel free to submit a wager.